Ukraine-Russia crisis: What to know as NATO eyes Russia move

 WHAT IS HAPPENING IN RUSSIA?

-Putin, who has had tense meetings with French President Emmanuel Macron and Germany’s Scholz in recent weeks, will likely have an easier time when he meets authoritarian Brazilian President Jair Bolsonaro in Moscow.
+Putin, who has had tense meetings with French President Emmanuel Macron and Germany’s Scholz in recent weeks, was all smiles when he met authoritarian Brazilian President Jair Bolsonaro in Moscow.

 Associated Press Writers Vladimir Isachenkov a in Moscow, Yuras Karmanau in Kyiv, Ukraine, Sylvie Corbet in Paris, Lorne Cook in Brussels and Frank Jordans in Berlin contributed to this report.